Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 The force sensor includes the load cell and its adapter.
 It will be used to send signals to the PCB during a testing routine.

 All of the documentation can be found in the [/Hardware/Sensor](/Hardware/Sensor) folder.
-Individual print files of the adapter can be found in [/Hardware/Adapters and Jigs/Load Cell Adapter](/Hardware/Adapters and Jigs/Load Cell Adapter)
+Individual print files of the adapter can be found in [/Hardware/Adapters and_Jigs/Load Cell Adapter](/Hardware/Adapters_and_Jigs/Load_Cell_Adapter)

+### 4. Install and setup Neoprint, our testing system's user interface

+Neoprint is a Python program specifically for this testing system that enables the user to set up, run test routines and generate data.

+All of the build documentation and files can be found in the [/Software/Neoprint](/Software/Neoprint) folder.

+### 5. Assemble the force sensor, activation circuit and Neoprint

+After assembling and setting up each of the subcomponents, they can be assembled together to build the testing system.

+User guides of each subcomponents can be found in their respective folders.

+### 6. Assemble the switch

+The testing procedure starts by deciding which switch is needed to be tested.
+For this project, we have implemented a testing procedure for the MMC60 switch.

+### 7. Print and assemble the switch adapter

+In order for the switch to be fixed on the printbed, an adapter is needed to hold the switch so that it does not move or rotate during testing.

+All individual print files and documentation of MMC60 switch and Interact switch can be found in [/Hardware/Adapters and Jigs/MMC60 Jig](/Hardware/Adapters_and_Jigs/MMC60_Jig) folder and [/Hardware/Adapters and Jigs/MMC60 Jig](/Hardware/Adapters_and_Jigs/Interact_Switch_Jig) folder.

+### 8. Run testing routine

+Now that the testing system is assembled and a switch to test has been chosen, you are ready to run a test!

+The detailed testing routine instructions can be found at [/Software/Neoprint](/Software/Neoprint).

 ## Files
 <!---